kaievns/the-log/posts/tech/this-site.md

 So, I have been working on this app for a few weeks on and off now, and it's somewhat ready for it's maiden flight.
 So, I have figured what would be a better initial post than to explain how this thing works and what it's made of?

-You can find the source code in it's entirety in this [github repo](https://github.com/kaievns/the-log)
+You can find the source code in it's entirety in [this](https://github.com/kaievns/the-log) github repo.

 ## Acknowledgements